 She is the Co-Founder of Yo CiTY, where she brings with her a wealth of media experience and community engagement through her acquired skill sets.

-Alongside running OATV and Yo CiTY with Percy Dube, Dorcas continues to contribute to the multicultural community through her part time work Project at MAV.
+Alongside running OATV and Yo CiTY Dorcas continues to contribute to the multicultural community through her part time work Project at MAV

-Dorcas is also employed part time as Community Engagement Manager at at C31 Melbourne & Geelong; a Victoria's non-profit, open-access community television station.
+Dorcas was previously employed as Community Engagement Manager at at C31 Melbourne & Geelong; a Victoria's non-profit, open-access community television station.

-In this role, Dorcas works to facilitate the development of outreach programs to better engage multicultural and under-represented communities and build ongoing relationships with these communities.
-Additionally, Dorcas also assist with C31's our current and future program makers to continue to produce content that is relevant to their communities and the wider Victorian audience.
+In this role, Dorcas worked to facilitate the development of outreach programs to better engage multicultural and under-represented communities and build ongoing relationships with the communities.
+Additionally, Dorcas also assisted with C31's program makers to continue to produce content that is relevant to their communities and the wider Victorian audience.

 She also worked on the set of one of Australia’s biggest export, channel 11’s Neighbours for 7 years in the costume and digital department(s).